amugofjava/podcast_search/README.md

 A library for searching for podcasts, parsing podcast RSS feeds and obtaining episodes details.
-Supports searching via iTunes and PodcastIndex (preview).
+Supports searching via iTunes and PodcastIndex.

 ## Usage